k0retux/fuddly/docs/source/data_model.rst

     terminal node
   - a python ``function`` (or everything with a ``__call__`` method) will be considered as a generator.
+  - a :class:`framework.data_model.Node` will be used as a baseline for the description.
+If no additional keyword is provided, the provided node will be used as is.
+Otherwise, the additional keywords will be used to complement the description.
+Note that the *keyword* ``name`` should not be provided as it will be picked from the provided node.

   Note that for defining a *function node* and not a generator node, you have to state the type attribute to ``MH.Leaf``.